cosmicCode42/Armings-Fellowship-MP1/README.md

 - **Problem:** There was a great amount of space between the navbar and the hero image on the index page.
 	- **Solution:** Added separate @media rules for each screen size in which there was an issue and adjusted until the page looked serviceable.
 This required a lot of small adjustments and specific rule ordering to make sure the general rules weren't overridden.

+## Wireframes

+I did not create picture wireframes for this project; however, below is my written plan for the site as I was coding it.

 #### Will need the following:
 - An index page with a hero image - the four heroes of Armings: Bell, Subao, Corlan Falster, and Sun Mullnir.
 	- Heading: ARMINGS QUEST (needs to be stylised!!!)